Detroit Lakes, Minnesota: History

 Detroit Lakes was founded in 1871 by Colonel George Johnston.
 It was called Detroit until 1927, when it was renamed to avoid confusion with Detroit, Michigan.
 The name was given by a French missionary.
 "Détroit" means "strait" or "narrows", and refers to the sandbar separating Big Detroit lake from Little Detroit lake.
 In the late 19th century, the sandbar was dredged and partially submerged to make the Pelican River watershed navigable by steamboat.

 Detroit Lakes was a resting place on the Red River Oxcart Trails.
 Its Ojibwe name is Gaiajawangag, meaning a lake with a crossing in a sandy place.

 The city grew quickly with the construction of the Northern Pacific Railroad.
 In 1877, an election decided that Detroit Lakes, then still known as Detroit, would be the county seat.
 By 1884, Detroit Lakes had many businesses, including the Hotel Minnesota, the Lakes Hotel, a bank, a newspaper, and an opera house.
 The first county courthouse was also built in Detroit Lakes that year.
 Some of the city's historic buildings still stand, such as the 1908 railroad station and the Holmes Theater.
-The Becker County Museum, near the Holmes Theater, has information and exhibits on the history of the city and the surrounding area.
+The Becker County Museum, now an addition to the Holmes Theater, has information and exhibits on the history of the city and the surrounding area.